Israel says two Americans held hostage by Hamas, a mother and daughter, have been released

-KHAN YOUNIS, Gaza Strip (AP) — Hamas on Friday freed an American woman and her teenage daughter it had held hostage in Gaza, Israel said, the first such release from among the around 200 people the militant group abducted during its Oct.
-7 rampage through southern Israel.
+KHAN YOUNIS, Gaza Strip (AP) — Hamas on Friday freed an American woman and her teenage daughter who had been held hostage in Gaza, Israel said, the first such release from among the roughly 200 people the militant group abducted from Israel during its Oct.
+7 rampage.

-The two Americans, Judith Raanan and her 17-year-old daughter Natalie, were out of the Gaza Strip and in the hands of the Israeli military, an army spokesman said.
+Judith Raanan and her 17-year-old daughter Natalie were out of the Gaza Strip and in the hands of the Israeli military, an army spokesman said.
 Hamas said it released them for humanitarian reasons in an agreement with the Qatari government.

-The release comes amid growing expectations of expected ground offensive that Israel says is aimed at rooting out Hamas militants who rule the Gaza Strip.
+The release comes amid growing expectations of a ground offensive that Israel says is aimed at rooting out Hamas militants who rule Gaza.
 Israel said Friday it does not plan to take long-term control over the tiny territory, home to some 2.3 million people.

-Judith and Natalie Ranaan had been on a trip from their home in suburban Chicago to Israel to celebrate the Jewish holidays, family said.
+Judith and Natalie Ranaan had been on a trip from their home in suburban Chicago to Israel to celebrate Jewish holidays, the family said.
 They were in the kibbutz of Nahal Oz, near Gaza, on Oct.
-7 — Simchat Torah, a festive Jewish holiday – when Hamas fighters stormed out of the territory into southern Israeli towns, killing hundreds and abducting 203 others.
+7 when Hamas and other militants stormed into southern Israeli towns, killing hundreds and abducting 203 others.

+U.S. President Joe Biden spoke with the two freed hostages and their relatives.
+The International Committee of the Red Cross, which transported the freed Americans from Gaza to Israel, said their release was “a sliver of hope.”

-Relatives of other captives welcomed the release and appealed for the others to be freed.
+Relatives of other captives welcomed the release and appealed for more people to be freed.

-“We call on world leaders and the international community to exert their full power in order to act for the release of all the hostages and missing,’’ the statement said.
+Hamas said in a statement that it was working with mediators “to close the case” of hostages if security circumstances permit.
+The group added that it is committed to mediation efforts by Egypt, Qatar and other countries.

+Qatar said it would continue its dialogue with Israel and Hamas in hopes of winning the release of all hostages “with the ultimate aim of de-escalating the current crisis and restoring peace.”

+Israeli military spokesman Rear Adm.
+Daniel Hagari said Israel was continuing to work to return hostages and find the missing, and its goals had not changed.
+“We are continuing the war against Hamas and ready for the next stage of the war,” he said.

-More than 1,400 people in Israel have been killed in the way — mostly civilians slain during the Hamas incursion that shattered Israelis’ sense of security.
+A potential Israeli ground assault is likely to lead to a dramatic escalation in casualties on both sides in urban fighting.
+More than 1,400 people in Israel have been killed in the war — mostly civilians slain during the Hamas incursion.

-The Health Ministry run by Hamas says more than 4,100 people have been killed in Gaza since the war began.
+More than 4,100 people have been killed in Gaza, according to the Health Ministry run by Hamas.
 That includes a disputed number of people who died in a hospital explosion earlier this week.

-Israel bombed areas in southern Gaza where Palestinians had been told to seek safety while it tries to destroy Hamas two weeks ago.
-Fighting between Israel and militants in neighboring Lebanon also raged, prompting evacuations of Lebanese and Israeli border towns as fears of a widening conflict grew.

 First, Israeli airstrikes and “maneuvering” — a presumed reference to a ground attack — would aim to root out Hamas.
 Next will come a lower intensity fight to defeat remaining pockets of resistance.
 And, finally, a new “security regime” will be created in Gaza along with “the removal of Israel’s responsibility for life in the Gaza Strip,” Gallant said.